adlnet/xAPI-Spec/xAPI.md

 	<tr>
 		<td>score</td>
 		<td>Score object.
 See <a href="#score">section 4.1.5.1</a>.</td>
-		<td>The score of the agent in the activity in relation to the success of the activity.
+		<td>The score of the agent in relation to the success or quality of the experience.
 		For example: quiz scores, success at a task.
 This property SHOULD NOT be used for scores relating to progress or completion.
-Consider using an extension from the CMI5 profile instead.
+Consider using an extension from an extension profile instead.
 		</td>
 	</tr>